JavaJava14/JavaJava14.github.io/_posts/newegg_cpu_cli_walkthrough.markdown

 What was important for me to be able to develop a fucntional application was utilizing every piece of knowledge and tools I've learned.
 Also making sure I planned out what I wanted for my project.
 I did struggle with certain aspects of this project but I kept trying out new methods to get the program running.
 Everytime something didn't work it only lead to me new ideas and I was able to keep learning.
 This project was fun to play around with and I can't wait for future projects.

 That's it for the walkthrough and I hope you got to learn something new.
-Thank you1
+Thank you